 Aquatic: living in either fresh or salt water.

-- Food web: the connections between all the organisms that eat and are eaten by each other in a particular place... more
+Food web: the connections between all the organisms that eat and are eaten by each other in a particular place... more

-- Micrometer: a very small unit of length.
+Micrometer: a very small unit of length.
 There are one million micrometers in a meter.

-- Microscopic: too small to be seen with an unaided eye.
+Microscopic: too small to be seen with an unaided eye.

-- Millimeter: a unit of length that is one thousandth the size of a meter, and one tenth size of a centimeter.
+Millimeter: a unit of length that is one thousandth the size of a meter, and one tenth size of a centimeter.

-- Plankton: a group of free floating organisms living in water that includes many kinds of plants and animals... more
+Plankton: a group of free floating organisms living in water that includes many kinds of plants and animals... more

 Species: typically a group of organisms that are so similar that they can interbreed (have offspring)... more

 When you visit a pond or the beach, what kinds of living things do you see in the water?
 Depending on the environment, you might find fish, frogs, crabs, insects, seaweed, or lily pads.
-Don’t let your eyes fool you, though… there’s a hidden world in water full of creatures too small to be seen!
-When you go swimming in a lake or at the ocean, each stroke pushes you past billions upon billions of microscopic creatures called plankton.
+Don’t let your eyes fool you, though… there’s a hidden world in water that is full of creatures too small to be seen!
+When you go swimming in a lake or in the ocean, each stroke pushes you past billions upon billions of microscopic creatures called plankton.